weifund/docs/docs/contracts/weifund_campaign_interface_contract.md

 }
 ```
 ##Contract Overview
-The WeiFund Interface contract follows the WeiFund campaign contract specification [provide link].
+The WeiFund Interface contract follows the WeiFund campaign contract specification.
 Please see that for details on method information.

 The contract also contains a range of events to enhance user experience.
 This includes a “ContributionMade” event which should be fired when a contribution was made successfully, “RefundPayoutClaimed” which should be fired when a refund was claimed successfully and a “BenificaryPayoutClaimed” which should be fired when the campaign payout was transacted successfully.